yuriescl/fawaris-python/README.md

 Async framework-agnostic Stellar Anchor interface.
-Each Stellar SEP is implemented as a class with abstract methods to be overriden by any Anchor-specific implementation.
+Each Stellar SEP is implemented as a class with abstract methods to be overwritten by any Anchor-specific implementation.
 This library on itself is not a working Stellar Anchor.
 It's meant to be used as a base for Anchors to implement their logic.